conan-io/conan-io.github.io/_posts/2021-09-15-Conan-XRay-Integration.markdown

 comments: false
 title: "Safer C/C++ builds using Conan's XRay integration in Artifactory"
 meta_title: "Safer C/C++ builds using Conan's XRay integration in Artifactory"
-meta_description: "Safer C/C++ builds using Conan's XRay integration in Artifactory"
+meta_description: "Using Conan's XRay integration in Artifactory you can make your C and C++ builds more secure"
 ---

-Xray is a DevSecOps tool that works together with Artifactory to check potential vulnerabilities between the application dependencies.
+Xray is a DevSecOps tool that works together with Artifactory to check potential security issues between the application dependencies.
 It has support for [multiple package types and different technologies](https://www.jfrog.com/confluence/display/JFROG/JFrog+Xray) (such as Docker images, npm, or PyPI), and since [version 3.21.2](https://www.jfrog.com/confluence/display/JFROG/Xray+Release+Notes) it also supports Conan packages.

 In this post, we explain how to make your C/C++ builds secure using Xray with Artifactory.
 We will go through the setup process using a JFrog free-tier instance that comes with cloud-hosted Artifactory and Xray instances ready for use with Conan.
 If you still don't know the JFrog free-tier, you can [open an account](https://jfrog.com/start-free/) (it's completely free) to follow the steps in this post.
 The Artifactory instance has some limitations like a limit of 10GB of transfer a month and 2GB storage but will be more than enough for personal use or get an idea of how the experience with the JFrog platform is.